GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 }
 ```

-If you are not using config mode, you must save these two functions in a file named `mirorenderer_\<lowercaseSymbolName\>.R`, which must be located in the `renderer_\<modelname\>` folder in your model directory.
+If you are not using the config mode, you must save these two functions in a file named `mirorenderer_\<lowercaseSymbolName\>.R`, which must be located in the `renderer_\<modelname\>` folder in your model directory.
 However, especially if you are new to R, we recommend that you use the config mode.
 It allows you to visualize the data directly with the correct datasets etc. passed to the functions.
 To do this, simply go to the *Graphs* section, select the GAMS symbol you want to render, and select *Custom renderer* for the *Charting type*.

 <div align="center"> <img src="render/empty_config_mode.png" alt="input section" width="400"/> </div>